Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 12, 2025

 - Psychology

 But no matter which path you choose, the IBADCC says your studies should cover clinical duties, as well.
-This includes assessment, treatment planning, and other duties related to client care.
+This includes assessment, treatment planning, and other responsibilities related to client care and support.

 In total, you’ll need at least 270 hours of education.
 You’ll need to spend at least 30 hours learning about each of the four domains of substance use disorder counseling: